brackendawson/ChristmasLights/README.md

 defaults.
 If you like, you can define your own patterns, see fade.h for a documented example.

-Install the FastSPI library (not version 2) from: https://github.com/FastLED/FastLED
+Install the FastSPI library from: https://github.com/FastLED/FastLED
 By clicking Sketch > Include Library > Add .ZIP Library...